AbhijithSanthoshJaya/bencodedecoder/README.md

 package_git_repo_url = https://github.com/AbhijithSanthoshJaya/bencodedecoder.git

-Use the package manager pip:
+Note: Kindly make a new virtual environment bprior to installation

-pip install git+[package_git_repo_url]
+To install use the package manager pip: pip install git+[package_git_repo_url]

-Ensure
+Ensure the package is installed correctly using pip list and shows up as bencodedDecoder

 ## Usage